- What is an expense claim?

 The expense claim process starts when an employee incurs an expense on behalf of the company and ends once the expense is reimbursed.
 Here's the typical workflow step by step:

-The entire process begins when someone from your team makes a legitimate business purchase with their own funds.
+The process begins when someone from your team makes a legitimate business purchase with their own funds.
 This could be with cash or a personal credit card.
-There are a few things to consider before making a purchase:
+Before making a purchase, consider:

 - Is the expense work-related?